projectcalico/calico/docs/getting-started/powerstrip/Demonstration.md

 (By default containers need to be assigned IPs in the `192.168.0.0/16` range.
 Use `calicoctl` commands to set up different ranges if desired)

-So let's go ahead and start a few of containers on each host.
+So let's go ahead and start a few containers on each host.

 On core-01